QMSS-G5072-2023/election_text_analysis/README.md

 # election_text_analysis

+Note to Dr. Brambor and the teaching assistants: thank you for everything in this class!
+Based on Dr. Brambor's feedback, I reduced the scope of my project based on the proposal.
+I removed the lemmatization step as well as the n-grams steps.
+I also just focused on data from 2008-2020.
+I also focused more on the data steps we learned in this class rather than the analysis.
+I was able to use the timeseries file directly from ANES that had almost all questions normalized, but didn't contain the open-ended responses.
+For this project, I joined the open-ended responses from 2008, 2012, 2016, and 2020 with the timeseries data.
+I then built some functions to calculate the frequency of words across a set of responses.

 Functions to load and analyzes open-ended data from the ANES election perception surveys conducted every 4 years.

 ANES (American National Election Studies) conducts a large-scale survey every four years, coinciding with US Presidential elections.
 The survey focuses on voter preferences and election-related behavior, as well as questions on public opinion and attitudes.
 These studies are conducted as pre-election and post-election interviews.